int128/wait-for-deployment-action/README.md

 ## Getting Started

-### Example: Notify deployment_status event
+### Example: notify deployment_status event

-To notify the change of deployment status to a comment,
+To notify the change of deployment status to a comment in the pull request,

 ```yaml
 name: deployment-status